HakAl/adk_rag/README.md

 - Uses generators instead of loading entire files
 - Clears processed chunks from memory
 - Suitable for datasets larger than available RAM

+### 6. Recursive Subdirectory Search
+- Automatically searches all subdirectories (default)
+- Supports complex directory structures
+- Use `--no-recursive` to search only root directory

 ## 🛠️ Configuration